Immaculate Conception of the Blessed Virgin Mary

 Only one person ever chose His own mother—and she was perfect

 Mary was conceived in the natural human way by her parents, Joachim and Anne.
-But God had a plan, and was eager to give Mary an utterly unique gift that could not wait until her childhood or adolescence to be unwrapped.
+But God had a plan and was eager to give Mary an utterly unique gift that could not wait until her childhood or adolescence to be unwrapped.
 The gift of the Immaculate Conception was given contemporaneously with Mary’s microscopic sparking to life.
 If we had the chance to choose our own mother, we would not select a selfish, disordered, mean, and sinful woman.
 We would lovingly accept such a mother but not deliberately choose her.
 God could choose His own mother, though, and so logically chose a perfect one.
-As the author of creation, He crafted a pristine soul incapable of sin or disorder.
+As the author of creation, He crafted a pristine soul incapable of sin or moral disorder.
 Alone among all creation, Mary reaped the spiritual rewards of her Son’s resurrection before its historical occurrence, saving her from death and bodily corruption, sin’s cruelest punishments.
-Mary was simply flooded with God’s grace in her very origins and never ceased to be united with Him after that.
+Mary was simply flooded with God’s grace in her very origins and has never ceased to be united with Him after that.

 Everything new is experienced as a miracle—a new dawn, a new baby, a new house, a new marriage.
-The Immaculate Conception is celebrated with great solemnity around the world because it commemorates a pivotal moment.
+The Immaculate Conception is celebrated with the greatest solemnity around the world because it commemorates a new, pivotal moment.
 In Saint Anne, God was readying the fairest flower of Israel, her most modest daughter and humble rose, for Himself.
 Mary’s virtues of humility and obedience would straighten the path twisted by Eve’s sins of pride and disobedience.
 By God’s own choice, Mary alone would escape the grip of Adam’s sin.
 She would be the New Eve, that Spiritual Vessel, House of Gold, and Morning Star whose Immaculate Conception was the first flicker of a greater Light to come.

 Mary of the Immaculate Conception, may your purity, virtue, and obedience be a perennial model for all the faithful of the humble and narrow pathways which alone lead to God.
-Be at our side to encourage and inspire us as we try to be ever nearer to your Son Jesus.
+Be at our side to encourage and inspire us as we try to be ever nearer to your Son, Jesus.

 Apostolic Constitution issued by Pope Pius IX on December 8, 1854.